rfshelley/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 The ``subscribe()`` method call accepts either a device or a list of devices, so you don't need to explicitly iterate over each device in a list when you specify ``multiple: true`` in an input preference.

-You can learn more about subscribing to device events in the :ref:`events_and_subscriptions` section.
+You can learn more about subscribing to device Events in the :ref:`events_and_subscriptions` section.

 ----